dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 - 2016-06-28-building-serverless-apps-with-webtask
 ---

 Today we've shipped Node 8 support for Slash Webtasks!
 Slash Webtasks is an amazingly simple way to author custom Slack commands using Webtasks right from within Slack.
-The app was so popular that over 1300 teams have installed it and authored over 2500 Webtasks that can be called directly using the simiple `/wt task_name` interface.
+The app was so popular that over 1300 teams have installed it and authored over 2500 Webtasks that can be called directly using the simple `/wt task_name` interface.

 All newly created Slash Webtasks will be created in the new Node 8 environment.
 Teams can immediately start taking advantage of new features including full ES6 support and async/await.

-But what about existing Slash Webtasks?
-There are some actions that you can take to proactively migrate and test your commands.
-The migration process is simple and this post will walk you through all you need to know.
+However, what about existing Slash Webtasks?
+There are some actions that you can take to migrate and test your commands proactively.
+The migration process is simple, and this post will walk you through all you need to know.

 ## Detecting Slash Webtasks to Migrate

-Every time the Slash Webtask command is executed on the legacy Node 4 environment the system will display a warning message with instructions on how to migrate the task to the new Node 8 environment.
+Every time the Slash Webtask command is executed on the legacy Node 4 environment, the system will display a warning message with instructions on how to migrate the task to the new Node 8 environment.

 The webtask will continue to execute normally.
 The warning is to allow your team time to migrate your tasks to the new environment.